albertogg/albertogg.github.com/_posts/2014-05-13-installing-ruby-the-right-way-in-os-x-using-rbenv.md

 $ RUBY_CONFIGURE_OPTS="--with-openssl-dir=`brew --prefix openssl` --with-readline-dir=`brew --prefix readline` --with-libyaml-dir=`brew --prefix libyaml`" rbenv install 2.1.2
 ```

 **Remember that our libraries must be installed via homebrew for that command to work**.
-You can change the `brew --prefix libyaml` to `/usr/local/opt/libyaml` to make it work in any enviroment.
+You can change *e.g.* `brew --prefix libyaml` to `/usr/local/opt/libyaml` to make it work in any enviroment.

 ## Conclusion